 At the time of Recipe's IPO in 2015, its 2020 to 2022 System Sales targets were set at \$2.5 billion to \$3.0 billion.
 These targets were revised upwards in 2016 to \$2.9 billion to \$3.7 billion as a result of Recipe's overall growth, including its acquisition of St-Hubert in 2016.
-With the KRL merger that closed on

-February 22, 2018, \$612 million in System Sales was added, taking Recipe to approximately \$3.4 billion in System Sales in 2018, exceeding the 2015 IPO System Sales targets and placing Recipe well within range of its revised System Sales target range.
-Management continues to target an Operating EBITDA Margin on System Sales range of between 7% and 8% by 2020 to 2022 (it was 6.4% for Recipe's year ended December 31, 2018).
-In addition to this tremendous historical growth, Recipe is also excited about future growth opportunities to primarily come from: (i) renovated restaurants; (ii) improving quality of sales by opening new restaurants and closing under-performing restaurants; and (iii) looking for acquisitions as Recipe's net debt level was approximately 1.68 times EBITDA at December 30, 2018, leaving ample room for further acquisitions.
-As stated above, management also believes there is EBITDA margin growth potential.
-See "Cautionary Notice Regarding Forward-Looking Information", "Risk Factors - Forward-Looking Information", and "Non-IFRS Measures".
+With the KRL merger that closed on February 22, 2018, \$612 million in System Sales was added, taking Recipe to approximately \$3.5 billion in System Sales in 2019, exceeding the 2015 IPO System Sales targets and placing Recipe well within range of its revised System Sales target range.
+In addition to this historical growth, Recipe believes future growth opportunities to primarily come from: (i) renovated restaurants; (ii) improving quality of sales by opening new restaurants and closing under-performing restaurants; and (iii) looking for acquisitions.
+See "Cautionary Notice Regarding Forward-Looking Information", "Risk Factors Forward-Looking Information", and "Non-IFRS Measures".